tursodatabase/libsql/ext/zonefile/README.md

 ### Using (Reading) Zonefile Files

-To create a new zonefile table:
+To create a new zonefile table, one of the following:

 >     CREATE VIRTUAL TABLE z1 USING zonefile;
+>     CREATE VIRTUAL TABLE z1 USING zonefile(cachesize=N);

+where <i>N</i> is any non-zero positive integer.
+If the zonefile is used to access any files containing compressed or encrypted data, it maintains an LRU cache of uncompressed frame data <i>N</i> frames in size.
+The default value of <i>N</i> is 1.

-This creates two virtual tables in the database schema.
+Creating a "zonefile" virtual table actually creates two virtual tables in the database schema.
 One read-only table named "z1", with a schema equivalent to:

 >     CREATE TABLE z1(  -- this whole table is read-only
 >       k INTEGER PRIMARY KEY,     -- key value